ChrisWise07/ML-for-Qubit-Control-Honours-Thesis/readme.md

 # ML for Qubit Control and System Identification

-This is the public repository for my thesis work investigating the use of machine learning for qubit control and system identification.
+This is the public repository for my thesis work investigating the use of ML for qubit control and system identification.
 Part of this work is/was presented at the Quantum Techniques in Machine Learning (QTML) 2023 and ANZCOP-AIP Summer Meeting 2023.

 For a full discussion of the work, please read z5308157_Chris_Wise_Honours_Thesis.pdf